-Phishing is the mechanism of fooling/misguiding a user in order to acquire sensitive information like usernames, passwords, bank account details, credit card details, etc. by acting/purporting as a trustworthy entity during an electronic communication.
+Phishing is the mechanism of fooling/misguiding a user in order to acquire sensitive information like usernames, passwords, bank account details, credit card details, etc. by acting/purporting as a trustworthy entity during electronic communication.

 Phishing is normally carried out by sending an email to a user masquerading as a legitimate or trustworthy enterprise in order to scam the user of private information.

 The user is asked to fill in the information and as the website is fake the details of the user would have been stolen by the time the user realizes the same.
-Phishing can be considered an example of a social engineering attack which is used to fool users into clicking on links which are actually not the original links but are malicious or hacked sites that contain the scripts that would steal their data once the original looking form is filled.
+Phishing can be considered an example of a social engineering attack that is used to fool users into clicking on links that are actually not the original links but are malicious or hacked sites that contain the scripts that would steal their data once the original looking form is filled.

 These internet security solutions and browsers would block the browsing of the user if the link on which the user has clicked has been reported as a phishing site.